-My abstract derive from Oregon landscape scene I painted for several years when living in Oregon.
-I am constantly searching while I am painting, trying to create a space that can be understood by itself, a visual order that creates a solution.
-Changes and repainting whole areas in the beginning and throughout the whole painting process are necessary to achieve the image that often surprises me and was not anticipated.
+My abstract paintings derive from the Oregon landscape scene I painted for several years while living in Oregon.
+I am constantly searching while painting to create a space that can be understood by itself, a visual order that makes a solution.
+Changes and repainting whole areas in the beginning and throughout the entire painting process are necessary to achieve the image that often surprises me and was unexpected.
 I want to call my style abstract expressionistic.

 I feel like an adventurer, a discoverer when I paint.
-I see my art as a search; a way of living and energy is the spiritual meaning of any kind of art.

-Spatial expressions in combination with figurative elements sometimes reminiscent of objects or figures.
+I see my art as a search, a way of living, and energy is the spiritual meaning of any art.
+In combination with figurative elements, spatial expressions are sometimes reminiscent of objects or figures.
 I am intrigued by the effect of light.
 I like the gestural quality of brushstrokes and spontaneity.
-I do not intend my paintings to be explained or analyzed, but to prefer to leave my paintings in an unfinished state,
+I do not intend my paintings to be explained or analyzed, but I prefer to leave my paintings in an unfinished state,

-express the possibility of change indefinite.
+expressing the possibility of change indefinitely.